-We know that heading into the surgery room to face your single or double mastectomy surgery is a frightening thing.
-Not to mention the added anxiety of getting dressed and ready for the occasion.
+We know that heading into the surgery room to face your single or double mastectomy surgery is a frightening thing—not to mention the added anxiety of getting dressed and ready for the occasion.
 But you're not alone in facing your upcoming procedure.
 At AnaOno, we are here to help by making the process of deciding what to wear after a mastectomy easier.
-We do not want you to worry one bit about how you will dress yourself, so we prepared a simple go-to list of our top 5 styles that help you recover in comfort.
+We do not want you to worry one bit about how you will dress yourself, so we prepared a simple go-to list of our top five styles that help you recover in comfort.
 Check out this list to get practical tips for feeling comfortable and confident during your single or double mastectomy recovery.

-When you start feeling a bit more like yourself, and physical therapy helps get your range of motion back, you graduate to our super comfy, super luxe, Leslie Leisure bra.
+When you start feeling a bit more like yourself and physical therapy helps get your range of motion back, you can graduate to our super comfy, super luxe, Leslie Leisure bra.
 This bra comes with a clever design that can be put on by stepping into it, which is helpful when you're still feeling sore or sensitive.
 You'll definitely want something soft against your skin to help you feel good while recovering, whether you are heading out or just looking for a little extra comfort around the house.
-This bra was made with all pain points in mind to make sure you can feel comfy and beautiful at the same time.
+This soft and gentle bra was made with all pain points in mind to make sure you can feel comfy and beautiful at the same time.
 We make sure that every little detail has been accounted for, and this leisure bra does it all!

 Your attention might be focused on the bust, but let's not forget about the undies.
 Just like the bras, the Jennifer Boyshort is made to prioritize your comfort and boost your confidence.
 This lovely underwear is made of an incredibly soft, comfortable modal fabric that's both breathable and eco-friendly.
 Get a few pairs and enjoy not being bothered by laundry for a little while longer.
 Plus, a fun little tip we found is to wear the matching underwear set to your bra.
-It's a simple trick, but it makes you feel a little cuter, then it's worth it.
+It's a simple trick, but if it makes you feel a little cuter, then it's worth it.

 You may feel sick, but you certainly don't want to look it.
-When it comes to clothes after your mastectomy, the wrap dress is a great place to start.
-No zippers or buttons to fight with on this mastectomy gown.
+When it comes to picking out clothes for after your mastectomy, our Kara Wrap Dress is a great place to start.
+There are no zippers or buttons to fight with on this mastectomy gown.
 Instead, it just has an easy front knot around the waist for you to lounge and relax in style.
-The perfect go-to dress when you want to feel pulled together when friends and family come over.
+It's the perfect go-to dress when you want to feel pulled together when friends and family come over.
 As a bonus, this dress also works with the same drain belt as the robe.
-Wear them together or apart, you'll never want to take this dress off.
+Whether you wear them together or apart, you'll never want to take this dress off.

 Comments will be approved before showing up.